lampajr/hyperfoil.github.io/_posts/2021-02-09-hf-beginner-guide-2.md

 > This article is intended to be published on other sites, too - therefore it contains introduction to concepts this blog’s readers are probably familiar with.

 In the [previous part]({{ '/2021/01/25/hf-beginner-guide-1.html' | absolute_url }}) we've deployed our demo application (Vehicle Market) and exercised some basic requests against that.
-In this post we will focus on processing of responses and user workflow through the site.
+In this post we will focus on processing responses and user workflow through the site.

 ## Processing responses